software-students-fall2024/4-containers-garage3/README.md

 The `AI Sentence Checker` is a containerized system designed to provide an intuitive interface for analyzing the sentiment or emotion within a user-provided text.
 This project combines machine learning, web development, and data visualization to deliver actionable insights through a seamless user experience.

+#### NOTE:
+This project uses keyboard and microphone as sensors to detect user input text.
+There is a sample [`speech.txt`](https://github.com/software-students-fall2024/4-containers-garage3/blob/main/speech1.txt) and [`speech1.txt`](https://github.com/software-students-fall2024/4-containers-garage3/blob/main/speech.txt) and you can copy and paste them into the input text box to have a quick look.
+Otherwise you need type in or find a source text that is more than 300 words to ensure you get the analyze result from ml client.

 ## How to run